The Sacred Commandments of the Church of Commerce and the State of New Britain.

 - All will be married by the age of thirty.

 - All will dress and behave in a way that is fitting to his or her sex.

 - All relationships will remain honest and true.

 “It’s too dangerous.
 We should get further away.”
 He wasn’t going to give up so easily.
 She clicked her tongue impatiently as she looked behind them.
-There were plumes of smoke although the flames were dying down.
-Sure, they were still quite close but when she looked ahead at the dead, grey landscape, well, who was to say that was any safer?
+There were plumes of smoke still but the flames were dying down.
+Sure, they were quite close but when she turned to look ahead at the dead, grey landscape, well, who was to say that was any safer?
 Besides, this was where they had said they would be.

 “It could have been a trap.
 They could both be dead.”
-Depressing but true.
+He was determined they should go.
 They’d all known that something was wrong when he took the call.
 But it really hadn’t been very long.
-She pondered what could be done to convince.
+What could be done to convince?

 The woman sat down, suddenly exhausted.
-It was only two hours since they had left.
+How many hours had passed since they had left?
+She had no idea.
 So much action.
-She patted the ground next to her and he handed the baby back down before joining her.
+She patted the ground next to her and the man handed the baby back down before reluctantly joining her.

-“We don’t want to be here at nightfall.”
+“We shouldn’t to be here at nightfall.”
 He persisted.
-She could hear the agitation in his voice although no doubt he was trying to hide it.
+There was agitation in his voice although he was trying to hide it.
 His hand snaked across to hers, wishing for reassurance.
 She squeezed it, managed to smile.

 “We won’t be.
 They’ll be back before then.”
 She was strangely confident.
 She thought of the voice on the other end of the walkie-talkie and how wrong it had been.
 It was almost certainly a trap.
 However, she trusted that they would come back.
-There was no way they would let them down without a very good reason.
+They wouldn’t let them down without a very good reason.
 “We’re all tired.
 We’ll rest for a bit longer.”
 There hadn’t been much time for sleep the night before.
 And then it had been important to be on their way.
 And here they were.
-This was the way.
-Where to would presumably make itself apparent.
+This was the way; where to would presumably become apparent.